georgepaul171/Research-Project/bpd/V3_clean/README.md

 ## Project Overview
 This folder contains code, results, and diagnostics for experiments with custom Bayesian regression models using Adaptive Elastic Horseshoe (AEH) and hierarchical priors.
 The focus is on understanding the effect of these priors on model fit, uncertainty, and prediction range, compared to baseline models (LinearRegression, BayesianRidge).

+## Main Findings & Model Comparisons
+- **Baseline models (LinearRegression, BayesianRidge)** fit the full range of the target variable and provide interpretable weights and well-calibrated uncertainty.
+- **AdaptivePriorARD with AEH prior** (on all or energy group) leads to over-regularization: weights are shrunk, predictions do not match the true range, and uncertainty is underestimated.
+- **Hierarchical priors (non-AEH)** perform similarly to baselines and do not suffer from over-regularization.
+- **Trace diagnostics** show that AEH priors can overly constrain the posterior, while baselines and hierarchical priors allow for better exploration.

 ## Folder Structure
 - `debug_model_range.py` — Script for direct model range diagnostics and comparison of priors.
 - `calibration_experiments.py` — Script for calibration and uncertainty experiments.